Image Overview

 What is a nginx image?

-How to build a nginx image?
+How to use nginx image?

 Can I replace my Nginx image with the Minimus Hardened Nginx Image?